sbin1211/electron-crash-report-server/README.md

 the app has been deployed use those values to login.

 If crash reports do not appear after the first deploy restart the app.

+Read the **development** section for information about running in other environments.

 ## usage